 There has been much debate over whether, as a business, you should plump for a SIP trunk or join the hosted VoIP revolution.
-While SIP trunking, in its original form, has been around since the late 1980’s, hosted VoIP services or a Cloud PBX as they are sometimes known, is a relatively new star on the block.
+While SIP trunking, in its original form, has been around since the late 1980’s, hosted VoIP services (or a Cloud PBX as they are sometimes known), is a relatively new star on the scene.

 What is SIP Trunking?

-SIP trunking in its simplest form comprises of sending incoming and outgoing calls or data via broadband.
+SIP trunking, in its simplest form, comprises sending incoming and outgoing calls or data via broadband.
 SIP trunks were initially seen as a replacement for the aging traditional analogue PTSN lines.
-Calls would typically be forwarded to a phone number and then routed by a PBX (Private Branch Exchange) cabinet located in the corner of the office.
+Calls would typically be forwarded to a phone number and then routed via a PBX (Private Branch Exchange) cabinet located in the corner of the office.
 This piece of hardware would endeavour to send calls to different phone extensions and employees in the office.

 How do SIP trunks differ from hosted VoIP?

-SIP trunking can at times be expensive and inflexible.
+SIP trunking can be expensive and inflexible.
 Adding new ‘lines’ or extensions can require callouts for installation teams or engineers.
-Large companies or growing SMEs may find this prohibitive due to the hassle and expense associated with adding new extensions for new starters or even changing extension details when someone leaves.
+Large companies or growing SMEs may find this prohibitive due to the hassle and expense associated with adding new extensions for new starters or even changing extension details when someone leaves the company.

 Hosted VoIP services aren’t reliant on aging PBX technology, and with the best services having multiple failover servers, there is greater resilience for your business phone network.

-As well as flexibility and scalability, the cost savings associated with hosting your phone system in the Cloud means that there are smaller outgoing costs for local and long distance calls, and savings on call maintenance, lower upfront costs, and savings on hardware.
+As well as flexibility and scalability, the cost savings associated with hosting your phone system in the Cloud means that there are smaller outgoing costs for local and long-distance calls, lower upfront costs and savings on call maintenance and hardware.